kennethy/notes-ddia/README.md

 Compaction/Merge Strategies:
 - Size-tiered: newer and smaller SSTables are successively merged into older and larger SSTables.
 - Leveled-tiered: the key range is split up into smaller SSTables and older data is moved into separate "levels", which allows the compaction to proceed more incrementally and use less disk space.

+**B-Trees**

+Similar to SSTables, B-trees keep key-value pairs sorted by key.
+It breaks the database down into fixed-size *blocks* or *pages*, traditionally 4 KB in size, and read or write one page at a time.

+Each page is identified using an address/location (on disk).
+Pages use the addresses to reference each other.
+One page is designated as the root, and a page contains several keys and references to child pages.
+The leaf page contains the value for each key or contains references to the pages where the value can be found.

+*Branching factor* refers to the number of references on a page.

+To update a key, the page containing the value of the key is looked up and the page found will be updated in place.

+To insert a key, it first finds the page whose range encompasses the new key and it will be added to the page.
+The page get split in half if it exceeds the limit size.

+The tree is kept balanced for all of its operations.